Fabbuch/EyeVis/README.md

 # EyeVis: LLM-assisted data analysis for eye-tracking
 This is a data analysis tool that makes the visualisation of eye-tracking data easier by using an LLM-agent that listens to your instructions and generates plots for you.
 You can use this too to generate scan path plots, fixation heat maps or query the dataset through natural language.
-You can explore some publically available datasets included in this repository or you can upload your own dataset and generate visualisations on the fly.
+You can explore some publically available datasets included in this repository under ```/datasets``` or you can upload your own dataset to visualise.

 ## Installation instructions
 This is a data app made with [Dash](https://dash.plotly.com/).
 This app uses llama3.2:3b a small, quantized llama language model (run locally through [ollama](https://ollama.com/)) by default, but can be configured to use other language models that support tool calling.
-Before running EyeVis, make sure to download ollama and run
+Before running this app, make sure to download ollama and run
 ```bash
 ollama run llama3.2:3b
 ```